Learn everything you need to know to migrate you and your team to Atlassian accounts.

 As the amount of downtime for a day increases, the color goes from green -> yellow -> orange -> red (as defined in the custom colors section set from Your page > Customize page and emails > Colors)

 With any downtime at all, the day immediately jumps to half-way between green and yellow (mainly so that it's easy to distinguish days that had any amount of downtime vs. days that didn't).
+Days with no data are represented by a gray color.

 From 1-20 minutes, the color of the day moves increasingly toward until it is fully yellow